stampit-org/stamp-specification/README.md

 * `staticProperties` - A set of static properties that will be copied by assignment to the stamp.
 * `propertyDescriptors` - A set of [object property descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties) used for fine-grained control over object property behaviors.
+* `staticPropertyDescriptors` - A set of [object property descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties) to apply to the stamp.
 * `configuration` - A set of options made available to the stamp and its initializers during object instance creation.
 Configuration properties get deep merged.

 #### Composing descriptors